ILESKOV/LeskoDEX/README.md

 Room for improvement:
 - Add more tokens for trading
 - Add more time frames on chart
+- Hardhat migration

 ## Contact